Open-Source vs. Closed Source-AI: An In-Depth Comparison and Implications from the EU AI Act

 3. Industry Standards and Integration

 Open-source models have the potential to become industry standards, facilitating easier integration of new innovations.
-Zuckerberg notes, "When companies standardise on building with our stack, that then becomes easier to integrate new innovations into our products."
+Zuckerberg notes, "When companies standardize on building with our stack, it becomes easier to integrate new innovations into our products."

 The Drawbacks of Open-Source AI